Kongō-class battlecruiser: Design

 The design of the Kongō-class battlecruisers came about as a result of the IJN's modernization programs, as well as the perceived need to compete with the British Royal Navy.

 In April 1907, the Royal Navy launched HMS Invincible at Newcastle upon Tyne.
 Armed with eight 12 in main guns, Invincible rendered all current—and designed—Japanese capital ships obsolete by comparison.
 In 1911, the Japanese Diet passed the Emergency Naval Expansion Bill, authorizing the construction of one battleship (Fusō) and four armoured cruisers, to be designed by British naval architect George Thurston.
 In his design of the class, Thurston relied on many techniques that would eventually be used by the British on HMS Tiger.

 Under the terms of the contract signed with Vickers in November 1910, one member of the Kongō class—the lead ship Kongō—was to be built in Britain and Vickers was to maximize the transfer of naval technology to Japan.
 The design of the ships was from Vickers Design 472C (corresponding to the Japanese design designation B-46).
-The original design, which is commonly known as "Ishizuchi" featured ten 12-inch (304.8 mm) 50-calibre guns, sixteen 6 in guns, and eight 21 in torpedo tubes.
+The original design featured ten 12-inch (304.8 mm) 50-calibre guns, sixteen 6 in guns, and eight 21 in torpedo tubes.